Cactric/mathshelper/README.md

 # mathshelper
-Simple python script to do help solve some maths
+Simple python script to help solve some maths

+Current features include:
+* A quadratic solver